Taxation & Compliance

 0.1% for amounts exceeding ₹10,00,000 (minimum ₹250).

-Businesses involved in regular forex transactions, such as exporters and importers, need to account for these charges when managing cross-border payments.
+Businesses involved in regular forex transactions, such as exporters and importers, need to pay for these charges when managing cross-border payments.

 For GST calculations, the custom exchange rate determined by the Reserve Bank of India (RBI) is used.
 This rate ensures uniformity in tax computation across transactions.